sleddog/methods-spring-2025/fizzbuzz/python/bartzcarter/README.md

 ### Files in the Project

 - **`main.py`**: The Python program that contains the FizzBuzz implementation.
-- **`run_python.sh`**: The shell script that checks if an argument is passed.
+- **`run.sh`**: The shell script that checks if an argument is passed.
 If an argument is provided, it runs the Python script with that argument; if not, it runs the Python script with the default value `15`.

 ---